 Helen is a fellow of Chartered Accountants Ireland, and a member of CAI Ulster Society Public Sector Group, and has held a number of positions in examining for professional accounting bodies.
 She is also a judge of the Published Accounts Award, sponsored by the Irish Stock Exchange.

-Helen is a Fellow of the Higher Education Academy and was a team member awarded a Distinguished Teaching Award in 2014.
+Helen is a Senior Fellow of the Higher Education Academy and was a team member awarded a Distinguished Teaching Award in 2014.